 - Place the cauliflower and broccoli florets on a non stick baking tray and toss with olive oil and salt.
 Roast in the oven for 10 minutes.
-Add the chopped bacon and bake for a further 20 minutes until cooked and the broccoli slightly crisp.
+Add the chopped bacon and bake for a further 20 minutes until the bacon is cooked and slightly crisp.

 - Meanwhile, in a sauce pan heat the butter and garlic over medium heat.

 - Cook until the garlic starts to become fragrant, about 30 seconds.
-Add heavy/double cream, 1/2 cup (60g) of mozzarella, cream cheese, and 1/2 of the cheddar cheese.
+Add heavy/double cream, ½ cup (60g) of mozzarella, cream cheese, and ½ of the cheddar cheese.
 Stir until melted using a hand whisk and then simmer on a low heat for about 2 minutes until fully melted.
-Stir through 2 - 4 tbsp of almond milk (or water) if you prefer a thinner sauce.
+Stir through 2 - 4 tablespoon of almond milk (or water) if you prefer a thinner sauce.

 - Add the broccoli, cauliflower and bacon to a baking dish.
 Pour over the cheese sauce and top with the remaining cheddar and mozzarella.